 One of the paintings said its medium was oil on wood so I looked at it from a side view and due to the fact that it was painted in the 1500’s over 500 years of wear certainly showed.
 The wood was warped and the back was worn thin in places it appeared to have been propped up before.

-are about a dozen curly headed little angels peeking down from the heavens.
+In the final display gallery of religious art I found a couple of paintings that impressed me.
+One, titled La Nativité or The Nativity painted by Phillipe de Champaigne depicted the manger scene with an elderly Joseph and a beautiful Mary.
+In the upper foreground there are about a dozen curly headed little angels peeking down from the heavens.
 I had to smile upon seeing that the Christ child was wrapped so tightly, “swaddling clothes” doesn’t even begin to describe it.
 It was a truly touching portrait and I’d be interested to see more of Champaigne’s works.

 Well, I don’t think words can adequately express how I love art and how curious I am to know about the depth of its beauty.
 I always wonder if every painting has a story, if the artist’s life is represented in some way in what he paints, if there are things hidden that we with our modern eyes may miss?